pintub/apache-kafka/README.md

   - Ideally consumer# = partition#
   - For multi-threading, follow one consumer-per-thread rule, as consumer not thread safe
     - [Refer](https://www.oreilly.com/library/view/kafka-the-definitive/9781491936153/ch04.html#:~:text=You%20can't%20have%20multiple,each%20in%20its%20own%20thread), & [Refer](https://www.confluent.io/blog/kafka-consumer-multi-threaded-messaging/)
+- Choose right Broker#
+  - Based on data volume, i.e. Data volume = GB/hours * 24 hours * 30 (days) * 12 (months) * (Consider some years)
+    Data volume / Broker Size
+  - :metal: increasing broker disk size or number of brokers does not re-balance
 - Choose right partition# at the start
   - Why : If changed, key-partition assignment would change
   - How to choose
     - Partition helps in parallelism of consumers, implies better throughput
     - Faster /high volume producers, create more topics
     - If more brokers, keep more partition for horizontal scaling
-    - Con : More Partition means more election for leader election
+    - Con : More Partition means more election for leader election.
+Also, more E2E latency because of replication.
     - `Note` :Don't create partition for each user or customer, if you do, those will in millions of number and of no use.
 Basically you want customer or user data to be ordered , so use key as "user_id" and even 10 partitions will help achieve ordering requirement
   - Guidelines from Kafka